efdourado/c/README.md

 # 2. Parallel Term Search

-Multi-threaded program that scans `.txt` files in a `fileset` directory and ranks them by frequency of a given search term
+multi-threaded program that scans `.txt` files in a `fileset` directory and ranks them by frequency of a given search term

 **Run:**